SenseNet/sncom-resources/_posts/2017-09-27-new-sn7-components.md

 Current NuGet package: [![NuGet](https://img.shields.io/nuget/v/SenseNet.TaskManagement.Core.svg)](https://www.nuget.org/packages/SenseNet.TaskManagement.Core)

 Task manager is a component you need to install completely separately.
 It's for managing long-running background tasks, such as preview generation.
-But don't let us set limits for your creativity, the task manager is a powerful tool to run a bunch of tasks in the background on a seperate machine.
+But don't let us set limits for your creativity, the task manager is a powerful tool to run a bunch of tasks in the background on a separate machine.

 Make sure you read the documentation for Task Management and discover it's full power.